Napoleon (1995 film): Plot

 "Napoleon" learns about hunting by practicing on a group of rabbits, but fails to catch one and ends up eating moss instead.
 Birdo's next lessons about friendly and dangerous animals with a wombat and some heavily injured quokkas, having suffered a brutal attack by the cat, and then snowy weather are ignored.
 "Napoleon" narrowly avoids a herd of stampeding brumbies during the latter lesson, which Birdo mistakes for "blinding snow and freezing fog", which causes him to abandon Birdo in frustration.
 He follows the smell of what he believes to be sweets to a sugarcane field, though Birdo, fearing how dry it is, tries to stop him from going in it but to no avail.
 He briefly encounters a snake warning him of danger just before a bushfire breaks out, escaping with Birdo's help.
 The cat returns and attempts to attack Birdo, but fails.
-He reunites with his lost flock but she has found them too; "Napoleon" saves them with a warning of her.
-They come to a road where they witness a frill-necked lizard hiding on a road stripe survive a passing truck, as it angrily bullies "Napoleon" away when he tries to see if it's okay.
-He and Birdo then part ways as he wants to seek the wild dogs and Birdo wants to rejoin his flock.
+He reunites with his lost flock but she has found them too; "Napoleon" rescues them with a warning of her.
+After unsuccessfully attempting to befriend a frill-necked lizard hiding on a road stripe, "Napoleon" and Birdo part ways as he wants to seek the wild dogs and Birdo wants to rejoin his flock.

 "Napoleon" then helps an echidna find water and seeks out shade.
-While resting, he is heartbroken when he realises that the howling he has been hearing was just a perentie lizard wandering the desert and imitating various animals, and begins lamenting running away from home.
+While resting, he becomes distraught after realising that the howling came from a perentie lizard wandering the desert and imitating various animals.
 A torrential rainstorm arrives as the area begins to flood, and "Napoleon" runs for shelter and discovers two dingo puppies named Sid and Nancy inside a damp cave, assuming they are lost like him.
 The water floods the cave and sweeps Nancy away.
 "Napoleon" dives in and rescues her.
 The pups' mother returns and "Napoleon" realises that he has found the wild dogs.
 She agrees to let him live with her for the time-being, Sid, and Nancy.
 While out together, she asks why he wanted to be with the wild dogs.
 He explains that he always wanted to feel brave by living in the wild, but confesses to being disappointed with the lifestyle.
 She comforts him by reminding him that it was his courage that led him out here and helped him save Sid and Nancy, which represents the true spirit of the wild dogs.